malbertzard/inline-fold.nvim/README.md

-# Inlin-fold.nvim
+# Inline-fold.nvim

-`inlin-fold.nvim` is a Neovim plugin inspired by the vscode plugin `inline-fold`.
+`inline-fold.nvim` is a Neovim plugin inspired by the vscode plugin `inline-fold`.
 It provides a convenient way to make complex CSS classes, especially those with Tailwind CSS, more readable by folding the class content and displaying a placeholder.

 ## Features